Most collapses don’t announce themselves. They keep their appointments.

 “You’re not on it,” he said, low and clipped.
 “You can step aside or head back to Baltimore.”

 The guard kept talking, but the words thinned.
-His father buttoning his jacket on the screen.
+His father buttoning the jacket on screen.
 Finished.
 Gone.
+Shawn looked down at his own.
+Off by one.

 “He’s with me!”